-Share of all working-age entrepreneurs in Maryland who are undocumented immigrants.
+Share of all working-age entrepreneurs in Mississippi who are undocumented immigrants.

-THE MARYLAND INDUSTRIES WHERE UNDOCUMENTED IMMIGRANTS MAKE UP THE LARGEST SHARE OF THE WORKFORCE, 2014
+THE MISSISSIPPI INDUSTRIES WHERE UNDOCUMENTED IMMIGRANTS MAKE UP THE LARGEST SHARE OF THE WORKFORCE, 2014

 Of course, there are many compelling reasons that having a large undocumented population is a problem for a society.
 It undermines law and order, permits a shadow economy that is far harder to regulate, and is simply unfair to the millions of people who have come here legally.
 But as the undocumented immigration problem has gone largely unaddressed for the past 30 years, undocumented workers in the country have begun to play an increasingly integral role in many U.S. industries.
-In some sectors, such as agriculture, undocumented immigrants account for 50 percent of all hired crop workers, making them a critical reason why the industry is able to thrive on U.S. soil.33 Many studies have also indicated that these undocumented workers are not displacing the U.S.-born, but rather, taking jobs few Americans are interested in pursuing.
+In some sectors, such as agriculture, undocumented immigrants account for 50 percent of all hired crop workers, making them a critical reason why the industry is able to thrive on U.S. soil.30 Many studies have also indicated that these undocumented workers are not displacing the U.S.-born, but rather, taking jobs few Americans are interested in pursuing.
 Economists have found that low-skilled immigrants, the group that most undocumented immigrants fall into, tend to pursue different jobs than less-skilled natives.
-While U.S.-born workers without a high school degree are often overrepresented in forward-facing roles like cashiers, receptionists, and coffee shop attendants, many less-skilled immigrants pursue more laborintensive work requiring less human interaction, filling jobs as meat processors, sewing machine operators, or nail salon workers.34 This phenomenon exists within industries as well.
-In construction, for instance, less-skilled immigrants often work as painters and drywall installers, allowing natives to move into higher paying positions requiring more training, such as electricians, contractors, and plumbers.34
+While U.S.-born workers without a high school degree are often overrepresented in forward-facing roles like cashiers, receptionists, and coffee shop attendants, many less-skilled immigrants pursue more laborintensive work requiring less human interaction, filling jobs as meat processors, sewing machine operators, or nail salon workers.31 This phenomenon exists within industries as well.
+In construction, for instance, less-skilled immigrants often work as painters and drywall installers, allowing natives to move into higher paying positions requiring more training, such as electricians, contractors, and plumbers.32

-The challenge of undocumented immigration is becoming increasingly apparent in places like Maryland, which have not historically been home to a large number of such immigrants.
+The challenge of undocumented immigration is becoming increasingly apparent in places like Mississippi, which have not historically been home to a large number of such immigrants.
 But just as with the nation as a whole, as these immigrants spend years and decades in America, they get further integrated into our economy.
-In Maryland, there is evidence that undocumented immigrants are playing a small but critical role in the workforce.
-In this section, we estimate the size and the characteristics of the undocumented population in Maryland by conducting a close analysis of the American Community Survey from the U.S. Census.
-This work uses a series of variables to identify immigrants in the survey who are likely to lack legal status-a method that has recently emerged in the academic literature on immigration.36 (See the Methodology Appendix for more details.)
+In Mississippi, there is evidence that undocumented immigrants are playing a small but critical role in the workforce.
+In this section, we estimate the size and the characteristics of the undocumented population in Mississippi by conducting a close analysis of the American Community Survey from the U.S. Census.
+This work uses a series of variables to identify immigrants in the survey who are likely to lack legal status-a method that has recently emerged in the academic literature on immigration.33 (See the Methodology Appendix for more details.)

-Using this technique, we estimate that Maryland is home to more than 234,000 undocumented immigrants.
-These individuals are far more likely than the native-born population-or even the broader foreign-born one to be in the prime of their working years, or ranging in age from 25-64.
+Using this technique, we estimate that Mississippi is home to almost 23,000 undocumented immigrants.

+These individuals are far more likely than the native-born population-or even the broader foreign-born one-to be in the prime of their working years, or ranging in age from 25-64.
 They also contribute to a range of industries that could not thrive without a pool of workers willing to take on highly labor-intensive roles.
-In 2014, for instance, undocumented immigrants made up 17.5 percent of all employees in Maryland's administrative, support, and waste management services industry, a sector that includes grounds maintenance workers, janitors and building cleaners, and security guards.
-They also made up more than one in six workers employed in the accommodation and food services industry, as well as 15.2 percent of workers in agriculture.
+In 2014, for instance, undocumented immigrants made up 3.8 percent of all employees in Mississippi's accommodation and food services industry, a sector that includes dishwashers, food preparation workers, and short order cooks.
+They also made up 3.2 percent of workers employed in the agricultural sector, as well as 4.3 percent of workers in the construction industry.